-Program officers will review preliminary sketches or draft proposals submitted by July 21, 2022, 11:59 p.m.
-Eastern Time.
-Program officers will not review preliminary sketches or drafts submitted after this date.
-An optional preliminary sketch template is available on the program resource page.
+Program officers will review drafts submitted by July 25, 2022 at 11:59 p.m.
+Eastern Time (the 2022 competition) or by June 16, 2023 at 11:59 p.m.
+Eastern Time. (the 2023 competition).
 This optional review is not part of the formal selection process and has no bearing on the final funding decision.
 However, previous applicants have used it to strengthen their applications.
-If you choose to submit a draft, send it as an attachment to dew@neh.gov.
+If you choose to submit a draft, send it as an attachment to fieldwork@neh.gov.
+Late drafts will not be reviewed.